Finding research participants can be the most frustrating and resource-intensive part of conducting qualitative market research.

 - How many participants are needed for the research study?

-- What type of methodology are you using (online surveys, focus groups, in-depth interviews, etc.)?
+- What type of methodology are you using (focus groups, in-depth interviews, concept testing, etc.)?

-- Are you offering a prize or incentive?
+- Are you offering a reward or incentive?

 - Are there travel restrictions?

-In contrast, Facebook would not be a great fit for market research projects that are dependent on filling quotas unique to income levels and ethnicities.
+In contrast, Facebook would not be a great fit for market research projects that are dependent on filling quotas unique to strict zip codes and ethnicities.

-With paid social media advertising, or even “boosting” an organic social media post on Facebook, you can make sure your exact audience is being served your ad promoting market research participation.
+With paid social media advertising you can make sure your exact audience is being served an ad promoting market research participation.

 Advertisers can select from targeting criteria such as: